Tristan und Isolde: Schopenhauer

-Reading The World as Will and Representation by German philosopher Arthur Schopenhauer in 1854 profoundly impacted Wagner and triggered in him a spiritual and artistic reassessment.
-Schopenhauer's pessimistic worldview, his emphasis on the primacy of "Will" as the fundamental force of existence, and his notion that music is the highest of the arts because it directly expresses the Will resonated deeply with Wagner.
-In response, Wagner composed works such as Tristan and Isolde and Parsifal whose libretti are pervaded with Schopenhauer's ideas and whose music dominates the opera.
+Wagner read Schopenhauer's The World as Will and Representation in 1854, and it profoundly affected him, triggering a spiritual and artistic reassessment.
+Schopenhauer's pessimistic worldview, his emphasis on the primacy of "Will" as the fundamental force of existence, and his view that music is the highest art because it directly expresses the Will resonated deeply with Wagner.
+In response, Wagner composed works such as Tristan und Isolde and Parsifal, whose libretti are pervaded with Schopenhauer's ideas and whose music dominates the works.
 This is in contrast to Wagner's earlier theorizing in The Artwork of the Future (1849) that music, poetry, and drama should be balanced and serve as equal partners in the Gesamtkunstwerk.

 Wagner gives heightened importance to music in Tristan und Isolde, often regarded as his most symphonically rich work.
-Unlike his other operas, Wagner wrote some music material for Tristan prior to completing the libretto.
-The music itself embodies Schopenhauer's concept of the Will, a force that is inherently restless and never fully satisfied that drives all human urges and desires, leading to a cycle of longing and suffering.
-Wagner captures this in the musical structure of the opera through his use of unresolved harmonic tension and extreme chromaticism, creating a sense of perpetual yearning and lack of resolution.
-Only at the very end of the opera, when Isolde undergoes transfiguration and "Love-Death", does the musical tension finally resolve.
-The passion of the music is often referred to as being "sensual" and "erotic", this not only reflects the desires of the illicit lovers but is consistent with Schopenhauer's position that the sexual urge is the most powerful manifestation of the Will.
+Unlike with his other operas, Wagner wrote some music for Tristan before completing the libretto.
+The music embodies Schopenhauer's concept of the Will, a force that is inherently restless and never fully satisfied, driving all human urges and desires and leading to a cycle of longing and suffering.
+Wagner captures this in the opera's music through unresolved harmonic tension and extreme chromaticism, creating a sense of perpetual yearning and lack of resolution.
+Only at the very end, when Isolde undergoes transfiguration and "Love-Death", does the musical tension finally resolve.
+The music is often called "sensual" and "erotic"; this not only reflects the illicit lovers' desire but is consistent with Schopenhauer's position that the sexual urge is the Will's most powerful manifestation.

-Wagner uses the metaphors of "Day" and "Night" in the second act to designate the realms inhabited by Tristan and Isolde.
-The Day represents the external world of social obligations, duties, and constraints—embodied by King Marke's court, where Tristan and Isolde must suppress their love and live according to the norms and expectations of society.
-This is a world of falsehood and deception because it requires them to deny their true feelings.
-The Night, by contrast, represents the inner world of truth, love, and authentic existence, where Tristan and Isolde can express their love freely and fully.
-It is a realm where the constraints of the external world are suspended, and their deepest desires can be realized.
-However, this realm is also linked to death, as true fulfillment and unity can only be achieved beyond the physical world.
+In the second act, Wagner uses day and night as metaphors for the realms Tristan and Isolde inhabit.
+Day represents the external world of social obligations, duties, and constraints—embodied by King Marke's court, where Tristan and Isolde must suppress their love and live according to the norms and expectations of society.
+It is a world of falsehood and deception because it requires them to deny their true feelings.
+Night, by contrast, represents the inner world of truth, love, and authentic existence, where Tristan and Isolde can express their love freely and fully.
+It is a realm where the external world's constraints are suspended and their deepest desires can be realized.
+But this realm is also linked to death, as true fulfillment and unity can be achieved only beyond the physical world.

-Schopenhauer's philosophy distinguishes between the world as "Phenomenon"—the world of appearances shaped by our perceptions and intellect—and the "Noumenon", which refers to the underlying reality that is not directly accessible to us but is the true essence of existence.
-Wagner implicitly equates the realm of Day with Schopenhauer's concept of Phenomenon and the realm of Night with the concept of Noumenon.
+Schopenhauer's philosophy distinguishes phenomenon—the world of appearances, shaped by our perceptions and intellect—and noumenon, the underlying reality not directly accessible to us.
+Wagner implicitly equates Day with Phenomenon and Night with noumenon.